oskardudycz/event-driven.io/content/posts/2023-08-05--configure_ci_for_integration_tests/index.pl.md

 **An important note is to trim down the Docker Compose configuration for CI.** For local development, we might need containers with UIs like [PgAdmin](https://www.pgadmin.org/), [Kibana](https://www.elastic.co/kibana) or tools like Open Telemetry collectors etc. For CI, we don't need them, and they will make setup slower and can even break it by eating too many resources.
 We can trim it by preparing a dedicated Docker Compose config for CI, but then we need to synchronise those configs.
 Better is to use [Docker Compose profiles](https://docs.docker.com/compose/profiles/), which will allow us to exclude what we need by default and keep the configuration in a single file.

 **Why am I not using [Test Containers](https://testcontainers.com/)?** I'd like to and trying to do that (see [.NET](https://github.com/oskardudycz/EventSourcing.NetCore/pull/221) and [Node.js](https://github.com/oskardudycz/EventSourcing.NodeJS/blob/main/samples/hotelManagement/src/core/testing/eventStoreDB/eventStoreDBContainer.ts) samples).
-Still, I'm not getting an enough stable solutions.
+Still, I'm not getting a stable enough experience overall.
 Why?

-TestContainers are intriguing tool.
+TestContainers are an intriguing tool.
 They try to simplify container-based integration testing.
 The promise is that you can get or configure your docker configuration in code, and the tool will handle all initialisation, clean up etc. It should also do needed optimisations and default recommended setup.

 **That's the promise, but my reality was a bit different.**